duracell80/midnight-sectors/README.md

 @019.sectors (MTS)
 ```

 At 36 sectors; Timeslip Time ends leaving Mars ahead of Earth by 36 sectors.
+Artistically this Martian Time-Slip can be illustrated by lighting one of 36 stars on the face of a clock or other interface.
+At this time the zodiac signs can also be celebrated.

 #### Beat IT (Inspiration)